rosenmdimov/Betty/README.md

 PowerShell (Windows):

-$env:TEST_PROFILE="mobileWebkit"
+## $env:TEST_PROFILE="mobileWebkit"
 dotnet test

-*The Supported profiles can be viewed in app settings.json.
+*The supported profiles can be viewed in app settings.json.
-More valid configurations may be added, respecting the specified format.*
+Additional valid configurations may be added, adhering to the specified format.*

 Bash/Zsh (Linux/macOS):

-TEST_PROFILE=mobileWebkit dotnet test
+## TEST_PROFILE=mobileWebkit dotnet test

-3. Paralel execution#
+3. Parallel execution#
 	- The parameters that take care of the parallel execution of the tests are found in:
 	/Properties/AssemblyInfo.cs